1c-syntax/bsl-language-server/docs/en/diagnostics/YodaStyle.md

 # In comparison operations, the variable must be to the left of the operator, the value must be to the right

-Assigning values to variables, remember: the variables on the left should be (С) Yoda
+Compare values and variables, remember: the variables on the left should be (С) Yoda

 Bad:
 ```BSL